mattmysell/object_detection_demo/README.md

 - Ultralytics => framework for creating, training and running machine learning models
 - Openvino => optimising and running machine learning models
 - Tensorflow => end to end platform for machine learning, only used for sampling how to perform batching object detection for many images
+- Streamlit => create and share custom web apps for machine learning and data science

 ## Applying Machine Learning for Obect Detection